-Zoe was a school teacher at the time and she definitely dressed the part.
-Normally clad in a long black dressed and wire-rimmed glasses, her look was more Puritan than Southern belle.
+Zoe was a school teacher at the time, and she definitely dressed the part.
+Normally clad in a long black dress and wire-rimmed glasses, her look was more Puritan than Southern belle.
 Zoe didn’t care much for the societal pressures and beauty standards of the South.

 Zoey and Elizabeth lived quietly in their home together for four decades.
 They enjoyed each other’s company and created an impenetrable bond.
 However, that bond would be sadly broken with Elizabeth’s tragic passing in 1945.

 Naturally, Zoey was devastated by the loss of her sister and best friend.
 She fell into a deep and unyielding depression.
 Both her mood and mental health started to deteriorate quickly without any companionship or help through her grief.